posener/posener.github.io/_posts/2018-08-23-goroutine-scoped-context.md

 **Answer**: Even though `context` used to be `x/net/context`, it is not anymore part of the `net` package.
-Despite the fact that the `net` package is the main consumer, it is also being used by packages like
+Despite the fact that the `net` package is its main consumer, it is also being used by packages like
 `database/sql`, `os/exec`, `runtime/trace`, `runtime/pprof`, `cmd/vet` and more.